 3 Tips for Surviving Tax Season!

 As our buddy Ben Franklin pointed out back in 1789: “nothing can be said to be certain, except death and taxes” and that still holds true.
-So, here we are again… it is March, and it is tax prep time.
+So, here we are again… it is a new year, and it is tax prep time.
 Everyones tax liability looks a little different, but here are 3 tips that ring true for most:

 - If I have said it once, I have said it a thousand times, hire a professional!
 Taxes are complicated, and the more assets you have the more complicated they get!
 If you need a referral for a good accountant, please reach out.
 If your taxes are still pretty simple, you can also lean on a tax software like TurboTax.